 Identity vs behavior

 You only need to look at your own children to know this is true.
 I look at my kids with 100 percent, undiluted pleasure.
 My kids are the greatest kids on earth.
-I almost feel embarrassed that God gave me such great kids because the rest of you are missing out.
+I almost feel embarrassed that God gave me such great kids.

 How is this not obvious to every father?